Vyoshenskaya: History

 Local tradition asserts that the stanitsa was first mentioned in 1672..
-However, a settlement called Veesky on the very same place is marked on a map of Southern Russia from Isaac Massa's book printed in 1638.
+However, a settlement called Veesky in the very same place is marked on a map of Southern Russia from Isaac Massa's book printed in 1638.

 During the Russian Civil War in 1919, the Upper-Don Anti-Bolshevists operated from Vyoshenskaya.
 The Vyoshenskaya Uprising and its leader, Pavel Kudinov, are described in Sholokhov's novel And Quiet Flows the Don.
-The rebels had withdrawn from the White Army and joined the Bolsheviks, but rose up in arms because of the Red Terror.
+The rebels had withdrawn from the White Army and joined the Bolsheviks, but rose in arms because of the Red Terror.
 They felt betrayed by the Bolsheviks who had promised that the Upper Don would be spared any military action or decossackization.
 The counter-revolutionaries then united with the Don Army.
 The uprising failed as the southern front collapsed.
 Sholokhov also described the conditions during those years in his collection of short stories Tales of the Don.

 Due to the efforts of Sholokhov, a paved road was laid in 1963 between Vyoshenskaya and Millerovo.
 In 1985, a bridge was built connecting Vyoshenskaya with the stanitsa of Bazkovskaya, on the opposite bank.